Mohamed Taabouni

-Mohamed Taabouni (born 29 March 2002) is a Dutch professional footballer who plays as midfielder for Feyenoord in Eredivisie.
+Mohamed Taabouni (born 29 March 2002) is a Dutch professional footballer who plays as midfielder for Al-Sailiya, on loan from Al-Arabi in the Qatar Stars League.

 Career

 Mohamed Taabouni began his youth career with Olympia Haarlem before joining the AZ Alkmaar youth academy in 2013.
-On July 1, 2022, Feyenoord announced that they had signed Taabouni to a two year deal with a third year option on a free transfer from AZ.
+On July 1, 2022, Feyenoord announced that they had signed Taabouni to a two-year deal with a third-year option on a free transfer from AZ.

+On July 14, 2023, Taabouni moved to Qatari club Al-Arabi.

 Personal life

 Born in the Netherlands, Taabouni is of Moroccan descent.